furkantopal/unit-testing-notes/README.md

 # unit-testing-notes
-Repository to store the notes I take as I read Unit Testing.
+Repository to store the notes I take as I read Unit Testing book.